Spiti Valley Itinerary (& Circuit Road Trip) from Shimla

 On arrival at Chandigarh, drive to Shimla.
 Halt at Shimla for lunch and sightseeing.
 Resume the drive and drive to Narkanda(8,858 feet).
 Overnight stay at HPTDC hotel.

-Day 2: Narkanda to Sarahan drive
+Day 2: Narkanda to Sarahan Drive

 Distance 100 km.
-4 hours drivetime on NH 5 and Jeori-Sarahan connecting road
+4 hours drive time on NH 5 and Jeori-Sarahan connecting road

-Day 3: Sarahan to Chitkul village of Kinnaur
+Day 3: Sarahan to Chitkul Village of Kinnaur

 Distance 106 km.
 5 hours drivetime on Jeori-Sarahan connecting road, NH5 and Karcham-Sangla-Chitkul Road